 Most students who plan to go to law school major in one of the humanities or social sciences.
 However, the flexibility of the College curriculum gives students in any major ample opportunity to elect courses in areas that may serve as a background for law.
 With the increasingly international and technological scope of legal practice today, students with backgrounds in language, cultural studies, and science are also well prepared for law school and legal careers.

 The College has an Early Assurance Program agreement with the Georgetown University Law Center.
 This program allows well-qualified students to submit an application to the law center during their junior year.
-Accepted students are not required to take the LSAT and have a less stressful senior year.
 Students not admitted under the program may apply again through regular admission during their senior year or later.
-Interested students should contact the law center’s Office of Admissions or the pre-law advisor in the Cawley Career Education Center for applications and details at the beginning of their junior year.
+Interested students should contact the Law Center’s Office of Admissions or the pre-law advisor in the Cawley Career Education Center for applications and details at the beginning of their junior year.

 If you are interested in pursuing graduate studies in another discipline, please contact your major department or faculty advisor for guidance.
 They will be able to provide your with guidance related to postbaccalaureate study.